lojoh/invaders/README.md

-Space invaders clone in the terminal
+Space invaders clone that runs in the terminal.
+Written in Rust.